 But for now, what we will discuss is registration with the Securities And Exchange Commission (SEC).

 What is the role of SEC Philippines?

 The Securities and Exchange Commission (SEC) is the national government regulatory agency charged with supervision over the corporate sector, the capital market participants, and the securities and investment instruments market, and the protection of the investing public.

 SEC Philippines is the registrar and overseer of the Philippine corporate sector; it supervises more than 600,000 active corporations and evaluates the financial statements (FS) filed by all corporations registered with it.
 SEC also develops and regulates the capital market, a crucial component of the Philippine financial system and economy.

 So how can I verify with the SEC if a company is registered with them and can offer investment to the public?

-There are two ways you can verify a company with the SEC before you transact with it.
+There are three ways you can verify a company with the SEC before you transact with it.
 Here are the following: